thib-info/bds-project/README.md

 # Museum Dating

-Our application intends to propose cultural dates that you can enjoy in solo or with whoever .
+Our application intends to propose cultural dates that you can enjoy in solo, or even share them with whoever you would like!
 Based on the layout of Tinder, this time you're not matching with somebody but with something.
 This thing is the exhibited item that you'll visit inside one of the museums in the city of Ghent.

 ## Installation